navi-sri007/Simple-Calculator/my-project/README.md

 # Simple Calculator

-This is a simple calculator web app built using [your tech stack – e.g., HTML, CSS, JavaScript].
+This is a simple calculator web app built using HTML, CSS, JavaScript.

 ## Features